-But activating certain areas of the city, such as temporary street closures, can hit significant hurdles from complex and overlapping approval processes, to concerns around safety or community support, and high costs, particularly associated with managing traffic or installing temporary infrastructure.
+But activating certain areas of the city, with temporary street closures can hit significant hurdles such as complex and overlapping approval processes, concerns around safety or community support, and high costs, associated with managing traffic or installing temporary infrastructure.

-Attempting to overcome these challenges can consume significant resources and present barriers for activations to occur, particularly for smaller businesses or community organisations.
+These challenges can consume significant resources and present barriers for activations to occur, particularly for smaller businesses or community organisations.